1st Maine Cavalry Regiment: Joining Banks

 At the point in the valley where Banks had advanced, the Manassas Gap rail met another macadamized road, Winchester-Front Royal Pike, that ran eighteen miles along the eastern side of the valley and met Valley Pike at Winchester, 25 miles southwest of Harper's Ferry.
 Valley Pike passed seven miles over Cedar Creek down to Middletown, three miles further to Newtown (present day Stephens City), and finally seven miles into Winchester where it met the Winchester-Front Royal road.
 Several dirt roads ran between these to paved roads on either side of the valley.
-The men of LTCOL Douty's battalion go to know the lay of the land during their patrols in the upper Shenandoah Valley in the next couple of weeks.
+The men of Lt.
+Col. Douty's battalion go to know the lay of the land during their patrols in the upper Shenandoah Valley in the next couple of weeks.
 They learned who the Unionists were and where the back roads went.

-Soon, Banks started getting intelligence from the local Unionists and black population that MGEN Thomas J. "Stonewall" Jackson's corps of 17,000 men, fresh from whipping MGEN John C. Frémont's at McDowell was heading his way.
+Soon, Banks started getting intelligence from the local Unionists and black population that Maj.
+Gen. Thomas J. "Stonewall" Jackson's corps of 17,000 men, fresh from whipping Maj.
+Gen. John C. Frémont's at McDowell was heading his way.
 Banks had been stripped of men and artillery so that his force of 23,000 at the beginning of May to 9,000 by the 21st.
 Since Jackson was now positioned to block him from joining with Fremont, Banks began wondering if his now reduced force around Strasburg and Front Royal, fifteen miles east-southeast on the east side of the valley, would be able to resist any contact with Jackson.
 On May 23, Banks received reports of Jackson attacking the garrison at Front Royal before the telegraph link was severed.
 He fired off telegrams to Stanton keeping the Secretary updated on intelligence on the Front Royal attack until early morning when he decided his outnumbered force's best option was to begin withdrawing to Winchester taking the Valley Turnpike so that he could take as much of his supply train with him.
 By 03:00, on May 24 the twelve-mile-long column of Banks' wagons began to roll north down the Valley Turnpike to Winchester.